polyluxus/runxtb.bash/guides/set-up.md

 but the general aim of this script is different.
 Therefore, I have decided to not support enso within this repository for the time being.

-Please follow the guidance in the xtb documentation to make sure of the best use of the repository.
+Please follow the setup and the examples in the xtb documentation to run calculations with enso.

 ## Installing and configuring runxtb